Caecilian: Taxonomy

 The name caecilian derives from the Latin word caecus, meaning "blind", referring to the small or sometimes nonexistent eyes.
 The name dates back to the taxonomic name of the first species described by Carl Linnaeus, which he named Caecilia tentaculata.

 There has historically been disagreement over the use of the two primary scientific names for caecilians, Apoda and Gymnophiona.
-Some specialists prefer to use the name Gymnophiona to refer to the "crown group", that is, the group containing all modern caecilians and extinct members of these modern lineages.
-They sometimes use the name Apoda to refer to the total group, that is, all caecilians and caecilian-like amphibians that are more closely related to modern groups than to frogs or salamanders.
-However, many scientists have advocated for the reverse arrangement, where Apoda is used as the name for modern caecilian groups.
-Some have argued that this use makes more sense, because the name "Apoda" means "without feet", and this is a feature associated mainly with modern species (some stem-group caecilian-like amphibians, such as Eocaecilia, had legs).
+Some palaeontologists prefer to use the name Apoda to refer to the "crown group", that is, the group containing all modern caecilians and extinct members of these modern lineages and the name Gymnophiona to refer to the total group, that is, all caecilians and caecilian-like amphibians that are more closely related to modern groups than to frogs or salamanders.
+However, Apoda been used for groups of fishes and of sea cucumbers and is the name of a genus of moth, and its continued use in caecilian taxonomy is potentially confusing and unhelpful.

-A classification of caecilians by Wilkinson et al. (2011) divided the caecilians into 9 families containing nearly 200 species.
+A classification of caecilians by Wilkinson et al. (2011) divided the living caecilians into 9 families containing nearly 200 species.
 In 2012, a tenth caecilian family was newly described, Chikilidae.
 This classification is based on a thorough definition of monophyly based on morphological and molecular evidence, and it solves the longstanding problems of paraphyly of the Caeciliidae in previous classifications without an exclusive reliance upon synonymy.
 There are 219 species of caecilian in 33 genera and 10 families.

 The most recent phylogeny of caecilians is based on molecular mitogenomic evidence examined by San Mauro et al. (2014), and modified to include some more recently described genera such as Amazops.